 At first glance, email seems like it would always be the easiest way to communicate with clients.
 After all, the ability to type up a message and review what you've written before hitting "send" can help you avoid mistakes and save some time.

-But clients appreciate the more personal touch of a phone call -- and quite frankly, there are many situations when a phone call will prove more effective than a lengthy email thread in the first place.
+But many clients appreciate the more personal touch of a phone call.
+And quite frankly, there are many situations when a phone call will prove more effective than a lengthy email thread in the first place.

 6. There's no place for pettiness, so don't allow it.

-A client may not be the type of person you'd like to hang out with on the weekends, but this doesn't mean you should ignore their calls or talk down to them.
+While a client may not be the type of person you'd like to hang out with on the weekends, this doesn't mean you should ignore their calls or talk down to them.
 These behaviors will only hurt you in the long run and make it harder to find new clients.

 7. Be transparent, even when it's not a good look.